vandeborp/NSXHorizonJumpstart/README.md

 For now the .yml file is maintained to be used by above VMware Fling.

 I have created a PowerShell/PowerNSX script that starts the process of importing, but is not nearly ready.
-Currently only outside the master branch.
-To be released to master when appopriate.
+Currently there is a test version in the master branch.
 Script currently does:
   - Check for yml file
   - read contents of yml file
   - Get input user for connecting to vCenter
   - Connect
   - Loop through Firewall services and checks if they exist
+  - Add services in NSX when not existing
   - Log actions

 Details will be posted on my blog https://pascalswereld.nl.